 New area codes indicated with a question mark are speculation, based on available industry data.
 However, the information should not be considered reliable until it is officially confirmed by NANPA.

 The Test Number is a special number (usually, though not always, not charged) that allows you to test whether all the links in the chain from you to a new area code are operating correctly.
 In order for you to reach a new area code, your premises equipment (office PBX, for example) must allow you to dial it.
 Then the telco central office must accept the new area code as valid and route it correctly.
 If the new area code is outside your LATA, your chosen long-distance carrier must also route the call correctly.
 Calling one of these numbers will usually reach a simple recording saying something like, “You have successfully completed a call to area code XXX.”
 Note that some test numbers are billable numbers, possibly at international rates.
-However, most test numbers in the U.S. and Canada will not bill.
-In cases where a test number is shown ending with –TEST, dial –8378; for –BILL, dial –2455.
-Where possible, a test number that is known to bill is marked with a "$" before the number.
+However, most test numbers in the U.S. will not bill.
+In cases where a test number is shown ending with –TEST, dial –8378 (no charge); for –BILL, dial –2455 (billed).

 Note that the test number for a new area code is usually disconnected within a few months after the mandatory date.
 If you dial one of the older test numbers shown here, you may reach an ordinary subscriber.

 In early 2021, several area codes that were not expected to run out of numbers until 2024 or later, found themselves with revised projections indicating they need overlays Real Soon Now.
 The most stark of these is Illinois’ area code 708 (see below).